 - LED lights are being installed in Anacapa Village hallways to improve visibility and to reduce electrical usage.

 Housing determined our trash and recycled bins in our common area courtyards were being emptied three times a day.
 This is a heavy resource commitment to our custodial staff.
 Housing installed three trash and three recycling solar compactors to continue to encourage residents to dispose properly, but the compactors have also reduced the need to empty the containers down to twice a week.
 Therefore, permitting our custodial staff to focus on other areas within Housing.

-Beginning in fall 2015 Housing will offer shower timers to residents that want to be aware of the amount of time water is being used
+In Fall 2015 Housing provided shower timers to residents who wanted to be aware of the amount of time water is being used.

 Housing is social!
 For more sustainability tips and info follow CI Housing:

 Or, feel free to contact Housing and Residential Education (HRE) at: